jakewalsh90/Terraform-Azure/README.md

 ## :question: Want to see new Projects in this Repository?

-Please reach out to me via my Website or Twitter - I am happy to create new projects or collaborate!
+Please reach out to me via my Website - I am happy to create new projects or collaborate!

 ## :question: Found an issue or Bug?

 Please open an issue, or feel free to create a pull request.
-You can also reach out to me via my Website or Twitter! :)
+You can also reach out to me via my Website :)

 ## :heavy_check_mark: Projects in this Repository